jcsenciales/iBike_Eye/README.md

 ```
 img_path = './outimg/' #path to save images
 frecuency_img = 2 # n seconds for waiting between write every image to disk
-score_confidence = 80 # score to be save image or not
+score_confidence = 80 # score to save image or not
 ```
 video parameters:
 ```